git/git.github.io/rev_news/drafts/edition-111.md

   The biggest contribution in terms of the number of commits was a cleanup of the test scripts that eliminated redundant processes in long pipelines.

-  Others topics that come to mind are the strict ISO date format, the "copy commit reference" menu item in [gitk](https://git-scm.com/docs/gitk), and some cleanups to get a warning-free compile with `-Wpedantic`.
+  Other topics that come to mind are the strict ISO date format, the "copy commit reference" menu item in [gitk](https://git-scm.com/docs/gitk), and some cleanups to get a warning-free compile with `-pedantic`.

 * What are you doing on the Git project these days, and why?